The baby name Carson has become a modern staple for a child, handsome and versatile.

 - Football gives us Carson Palmer and Carson Wentz … more on him in a minute.

-It’s been a feminine name along the way, too.
+It’s been used as a girls’ name along the way, too.
 Born Lula Carson McCullers, the famous Southern Gothic writer dropped her first name in favor of her family middle before publishing works like The Member of the Wedding and The Heart is a Lonely Hunter in the 1940s.

 The baby name Carson has history to spare.